uswds/uswds-site/pages/documentation/getting-started-developers/phase-two.md

 ```bash
 npx gulp init
 ```
+If you receive the error `replaceAll is not a function` when trying to run `npx gulp init`, please verify you are using the version of Node specified in the [.nvmrc file](https://github.com/uswds/uswds/blob/main/.nvmrc) and run the command again.

 This command will add all the USWDS assets to the directories you set, add a project Sass entry point, and compile USWDS into CSS.
 Add this CSS file to the `<head>` of your project HTML.